khakhalin/notes/papers/Breck2017testing.md

     * If possible, measure or estimate actual performance
     * If not, manually generate new testing data every now and then

-Other pieces advice:
+Other pieces of advice:
-Checklistgs are good.
+* Checklists are good.
 Use them.